Kurkuri Bhindi Recipe (Crispy Masala Okra In 30 Minutes)

 Instructions

-- Wash bhindi and wipe each with a kitchen cloth.
-There shouldn't be any moisture on the surface.
+- Wash bhindi and wipe each piece with a kitchen cloth.
+There shouldn’t be any moisture on the surface.
+If there’s water on the okra, it will turn slimy when you cut it.
+Nothing you do after will fix it.

-- Add bhindi, salt, red chili powder, turmeric powder, garam masala powder, roasted cumin powder, and chaat masala powder to a large mixing bowl and mix well using your hands.
+- Add bhindi, salt, red chili powder, turmeric powder, garam masala powder, roasted cumin powder, and chaat masala powder to a large mixing bowl.

-- Now add besan and cornstarch to the bowl and mix lightly.
-The besan and cornstarch will coat the bhindi because of the released moisture.
+- Now add besan and cornstarch (or rice flour) to the bowl and mix lightly.
+The besan and cornstarch will coat the sliced bhindi because of the moisture released during the resting step.

-- Add 1-2 teaspoon of water if the besan is not sticking to the bhindi, and mix well.
+- Add just 1-2 teaspoons of water if the besan is not sticking to the slices, and mix well.
+If you add more water, you’ll end up with a batter, not a coating.

 Great recipe, do you recommend adding ajwain?